An expert guide to ski holidays in Wengen, Switzerland’s quaintest resort

 Wengen is a charming village in Switzerland

 The views from the ski area are a highlight, with the iconic Eiger, Mönch and Jungfrau mountains making a magnificent backdrop.
 For more far-reaching views, the railway continues above the ski area, through a tunnel in the Eiger to Jungfraujoch, the highest railway station in Europe at 3,454m.
 On the way there are stops at two viewing galleries carved out of the sheer north face.
-The trip is not included on a lift pass - a return is CHF63 with a lift pass of three days or more – but on a clear day the views are some of the best in the world.
+The trip is not included on a lift pass, but on a clear day the views are some of the best in the world.

 The local ski area has 103km of pistes.
 In total the Jungfrau lift pass covers 211km of pistes and is served by 45 lifts and covers the separate ski areas of Mürren (linked by cog railway and then cable car) and Grindelwald First (reached via Grindelwald village, where there’s a bus).
 The ski area suits intermediates best but the slopes in Mürren offer some challenges.